thanover/gohttpserver/README.md

 4. read over this document: [HTTP Made Really Easy](https://www.jmarshall.com/easy/http/)
 5. started coding...

-⚠️ Side Quest: I want to log what's happening to the console as well as to a file.
-I decided to create and publish a quick module to do this: [https://github.com/thanover/gologger](https://github.com/thanover/gologger)
+⚠️ Side Quest: While I started to code, I decided I wanted to log what's happening to the console as well as to a file.
+I figured this is a fun way to learn some more basics of go.
+I decided to create and publish a module to do this: [https://github.com/thanover/gologger](https://github.com/thanover/gologger)